sifive/wake/doc/quickref.md

     ```

 * pure functions
-    * functions usually have no side effect.
+    * functions usually have no side effects and are reordered.

 * statements
     * all commands return a value, and can be used interchangeably